 The Jones Act

-If you are searching for a “maritime lawyer near me,” you’ve probably heard from a higherup that the Jones Act won’t really help you with your injury or illness dispute.
-Unfortunately, this is a common thing to say to keep your workers from pursuing restitution against your company.
+If you are searching for “maritime laws and regulations,” you’ve probably heard from a higher-up that the Jones Act won’t really help you with your injury or illness dispute.
+Unfortunately, this is a common practice to keep workers from seeking restitution against their company.
 In reality, one of the reasons the Jones Act was created in the first place was to help people in the circumstance you may be in right now.

 The Jones Act is a federal law that governs maritime commerce in the United States.
 It is codified in Title 46 of the United States Code, and it establishes the basic rules for maritime commerce, including matters such as ship registration, navigation, and worker safety.
 The Jones Act also includes provisions for the liability of ship owners and operators when accidents or injuries occur.